-The entire Board is required (as stated in their Letters of Appointment) to attend the AGM of the Company and all attended the 2014 AGM.
+The entire Board is required (as stated in their Letters of Appointment) to attend the AGM of the Company.

 The Board holds an annual strategic planning session with management at which the Company's strategic plans for each operating activity and the Group as a whole are presented.
 This is held as part of the budget review process.
-The Managing Director/CEO encourages full access to executive managers by the Board to ensure transparency at a senior management level.
-Access to all Perthbased staff is available in a casual setting at each face to face meeting.
+The CEO encourages full access to executive managers by the Board to ensure transparency at a senior management level.
+Access to all Perth-based staff is available in a casual setting at each face to face meeting.